 In terms of power and efficiency of the equipment, professional carpet cleaning is the winner.

 The main reason why the machines used in DIY will not do a good job is that they are not programmed to heat the water to the needed high temperature like the professional machines.
 They are also not strong enough which causes less water and dirt to be extracted during the cleaning process.
 This leaves the carpet wet, not entirely cleaned and with a risk of developing fungi and an unpleasant smell.

 Another important skill which non-professionals do not have is knowing the different carpet detergents and how much to use exactly.
 It depends not only on the carpet itself but on the “age” of the stain, the size and the reason that caused it.

 All of these factors above will leave you with unsatisfactory results and possible damage, so in terms of risks, trusting a professional is again the better option.

-As we mentioned in the beginning, there are many useful DIY methods about removing certain stains by using mostly household product.
+As we mentioned in the beginning, there are many useful DIY methods for removing certain stains by using mostly household products.
 There are also many affordable detergents for stain removal.
 Sometimes though it is not enough and if you want to make sure that your carpet is completely clean and is not collecting any unpleasant odours, you will need the help of professionals.

 What method did you choose to clean your carpet?
 Tell us in the comment section below.